 The key regional characteristics consist of:

 - Political Stability.
 Political stability brings predictability for military planners when considering such things as transit, basing, and overflight rights for U.S. military operations.
-The overall degree of political stability indicates whether U.S. military actions would be hindered or enabled and considers, for example, whether transfers of power are generally peaceful and whether there have been any recent instances of political instability in the region.
+The overall degree of political stability indicates whether U.S. military actions would be hindered or enabled and reflects, for example, whether transfers of power are generally peaceful and whether there have been any recent instances of political instability in the region.

 - Infrastructure.
 Modern, reliable, and suitable infrastructure is essential to military operations.
 Airfields, ports, rail lines, canals, and paved roads enable the U.S. to stage, launch, and logistically sustain combat operations.
-We combined expert knowledge of regions with publicly available information on critical infrastructure to arrive at our overall assessment of this metric.90
+We combined expert knowledge of regions with publicly available information on critical infrastructure to arrive at our overall assessment of this metric.119

 With this in mind, we arrived at these average scores for the Middle East (rounded to the nearest whole number):